 1950s Italian Desk Lamp

 Materials: Diamond shaped base made of wood and two iron slats and ornamental brass screws.
-Brass rod and parts.
-Black painted perforated aluminium lampshade, white painted inside.
-Bakelite sockets.
+Thick brass ribbed rod and parts.
+Black painted perforated aluminium mushroom style lampshade, white painted inside.
+2 Bakelite E14 sockets.

 Height: 37 cm / 14.56”

 Base: 12 x 12,8 cm / 4.72 x 5.03”